How Much Water Should A Diabetic Drink Daily – Best Benefits

 Additionally, diabetes-related nerve damage, known as diabetic neuropathy, can affect the body’s ability to sense when it is dehydrated, making it more difficult for people with diabetes to recognize and respond to the need for fluids.

 Additionally, some diabetes medications, such as diuretics, can also increase the risk of dehydration.
-It is important for people with diabetes to monitor their fluid intake and stay hydrated to prevent dehydration and other complications.
+People with diabetes need to monitor their fluid intake and stay hydrated to prevent dehydration and other complications.

 Diabetes Insipidus